milgra/vmp/doc/USER.md

 ## 17. Creating song collections

-Zen Music doesn't have playlists but you can do something similar.
+Visual Music Player doesn't have playlists but you can do something similar.
 You can add tags to songs in the metadata editor, so if you want for example a playlist for monday, select all the songs you want to include at once or one-by-one and add "monday" to the tags field.
 Then if you search for "monday" in the search field it will show all songs with "monday" tag.
 Feel free to add more values to tags field using comma as separator.

 ## 18. Command line arguments